All-Russian Fascist Organization

 In 1934, in Yokohama, the Russian Fascist Party (RFP) and VFO attempted to merge into a new entity, the All-Russia Fascist Party.
-On April 3, 1934, representatives from both organisations signed a protocol number 1, which proclaimed the merger of RFP and VFO and the creation of the All-Russia Fascist Party (VFP).
-The new organisation was intended to connect the RFP's organizational structure with the financial resources of the VFO.
+On April 3, 1934, representatives from both organizations signed a protocol number 1, which proclaimed the merger of RFP and VFO and the creation of the All-Russia Fascist Party (VFP).
+The new organization was intended to connect the RFP's organizational structure with the financial resources of the VFO.
 April 26, 1934, in Harbin on 2-m (Unity) Congress of Russian Fascists happened formal association VFO and the RFP and the creation of the All-Russia Fascist Party.